wevans311082/cyberask_documentation/policies/cyber-security/monitoring-and-threat-intelligence-policy.md

 3. Activities related to monitoring and threat intelligence shall be reviewed and updated regularly to address emerging risks.
 4. Records demonstrating compliance with this policy shall be maintained.

-- All aspects of Monitoring And Threat Intelligence Policy must align with ISO/IEC 27001:2022 controls and the NCSC Cyber Assessment Framework.
+1. All aspects of Monitoring And Threat Intelligence Policy must align with ISO/IEC 27001:2022 controls and the NCSC Cyber Assessment Framework.
-- Procedures shall be documented, communicated, and reviewed at least annually by the Information Security Manager.
+2. Procedures shall be documented, communicated, and reviewed at least annually by the Director.
-- Staff and contractors must receive training on Monitoring And Threat Intelligence Policy before being granted related responsibilities.
+3. Staff and contractors must receive training on Monitoring And Threat Intelligence Policy before being granted related responsibilities.
-- Access and activities associated with Monitoring And Threat Intelligence Policy shall be logged and monitored to detect and respond to unauthorised actions.
+4. Access and activities associated with Monitoring And Threat Intelligence Policy shall be logged and monitored to detect and respond to unauthorised actions.
-- Deviations from this policy must be reported within 24 hours and remedied within 30 days.
+5. Deviations from this policy must be reported within 24 hours and remedied within 30 days.
-- Technology configurations supporting Monitoring And Threat Intelligence Policy must follow relevant CIS Benchmarks and vendor hardening guides.
+6. Technology configurations supporting Monitoring And Threat Intelligence Policy must follow relevant CIS Benchmarks and vendor hardening guides.
-- Third parties engaged in Monitoring And Threat Intelligence Policy processes shall have contractual obligations to meet equivalent security standards.
+7. Third parties engaged in Monitoring And Threat Intelligence Policy processes shall have contractual obligations to meet equivalent security standards.
-- Records demonstrating compliance with this policy shall be retained for audit for a minimum of six years.
+8. Records demonstrating compliance with this policy shall be retained for audit for a minimum of six years.
-- The Information Security Manager must approve exceptions in writing, including scope, duration, and compensating controls.
+9. The Director must approve exceptions in writing, including scope, duration, and compensating controls.
-- Failure to comply with this policy may result in disciplinary action, removal of access, or termination of contract.
+10. Failure to comply with this policy may result in disciplinary action, removal of access, or termination of contract.

-- Systems processing Monitoring And Threat Intelligence Policy shall enforce least privilege and role-based access controls.
+1. Systems processing Monitoring And Threat Intelligence Policy shall enforce least privilege and role-based access controls.
-- Changes affecting Monitoring And Threat Intelligence Policy configurations must follow the Change Management Policy and receive formal approval.
+2. Changes affecting Monitoring And Threat Intelligence Policy configurations must follow the Change Management Policy and receive formal approval.
-- Monitoring tools shall generate alerts for Monitoring And Threat Intelligence Policy violations and designated staff must review these alerts daily.
+3. Monitoring tools shall generate alerts for Monitoring And Threat Intelligence Policy violations and designated staff must review these alerts daily.
-- Internal audits shall verify adherence to Monitoring And Threat Intelligence Policy at least annually and report findings to senior management.
+4. Internal audits shall verify adherence to Monitoring And Threat Intelligence Policy at least annually and report findings to senior management.
-- Data associated with Monitoring And Threat Intelligence Policy must be protected in accordance with GDPR and UK statutory requirements.
+5. Data associated with Monitoring And Threat Intelligence Policy must be protected in accordance with GDPR and UK statutory requirements.
-- Personal data collected through monitoring or threat intelligence activities shall be processed on the lawful bases of legal obligation and legitimate interests under UK GDPR Article 6(1)(c) and 6(1)(f), supporting risk management, regulatory compliance, and incident detection.
+6. Personal data collected through monitoring or threat intelligence activities shall be processed on the lawful bases of legal obligation and legitimate interests under UK GDPR Article 6(1)(c) and 6(1)(f), supporting risk management, regulatory compliance, and incident detection.
-- Monitoring operations must comply with the Data Protection Act 2018, the Investigatory Powers Act 2016, and the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, ensuring interception or surveillance is proportionate and limited to authorised purposes.
+7. Monitoring operations must comply with the Data Protection Act 2018, the Investigatory Powers Act 2016, and the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, ensuring interception or surveillance is proportionate and limited to authorised purposes.
-- The Data Protection Officer (DPO) is responsible for overseeing related data protection impact assessments, advising on safeguards, and routinely reviewing monitoring outputs to confirm continued protection of individual rights.
+8. The Data Protection Officer (DPO) is responsible for overseeing related data protection impact assessments, advising on safeguards, and routinely reviewing monitoring outputs to confirm continued protection of individual rights.
-- Users shall acknowledge and accept this policy annually to retain relevant access rights.
+9. Users shall acknowledge and accept this policy annually to retain relevant access rights.

 ## Technical Controls

-- Configure and maintain systems to enforce the requirements of the Monitoring and Threat Intelligence Policy, using appropriate tools and automation.
+1. Configure and maintain systems to enforce the requirements of the Monitoring and Threat Intelligence Policy, using appropriate tools and automation.
-- Enable logging, monitoring, and alerting to detect and respond to deviations from the Monitoring and Threat Intelligence Policy.
+2. Enable logging, monitoring, and alerting to detect and respond to deviations from the Monitoring and Threat Intelligence Policy.
-- Apply encryption, access controls, and regular audits to ensure compliance with this policy.
+3. Apply encryption, access controls, and regular audits to ensure compliance with this policy.

 ## Roles and Responsibilities

-- **Employees and Contractors:** Follow monitoring and threat intelligence procedures and report issues or non-compliance.
+1. **Employees and Contractors:** Follow monitoring and threat intelligence procedures and report issues or non-compliance.
-- **Management:** Provide resources and enforce this policy within their areas of responsibility.
+2. **Management:** Provide resources and enforce this policy within their areas of responsibility.
-- **Security and Compliance Teams:** Monitor monitoring and threat intelligence controls, provide guidance, and coordinate improvements.
+3. **Security and Compliance Teams:** Monitor monitoring and threat intelligence controls, provide guidance, and coordinate improvements.

 ## Accountable Roles and Decision Authority

-- **Policy Owner (Information Security Manager):** Maintains this policy, coordinates updates, and ensures alignment with the Cyber Governance Policy and Document Control Policy.
+1. **Director:** Owns and maintains this policy, coordinates updates, and ensures alignment with the Cyber Governance Policy and Document Control Policy.
-- **Chief Information Security Officer (CISO):** Approves exceptions, risk acceptances, and material control changes in line with the Information Security Policy and Risk Management Policy.
+2. **Director (Risk Owner):** Reviews and approves exceptions, risk acceptances, and material control changes, documenting rationale in line with the Risk Management Policy.
-- **Risk and Compliance Committee:** Reviews escalated risks, endorses significant remediation decisions, and provides oversight consistent with the Risk Management Policy.
-- **Executive Leadership Team:** Ratifies budgetary or strategic decisions related to this policy as defined in the Cyber Governance Policy.

-Exception requests must follow the exception management process described in the Cyber Governance Policy and all approvals must be recorded in accordance with the Document Control Policy.
+3. **Director (Service Owner):** Oversees day-to-day execution of this policy, vendor engagement, and customer communications when actions affect external parties.

 ## Compliance